 - Have you arranged for access to the building, or building work, so that the building officer can carry out the inspection?
 This includes safe access to ‘off-the-ground’ areas.

 All building officers have undertaken Site Safety training so that they can recognise existing hazards and remain safe while carrying out their duties.
 They are required by Council (under the Health and Safety at work Act 2015, to take reasonable care for their own health and safety.
 As a consequence, if the officer perceives the building site to be dangerous they can refuse to carry out the inspection until the risk has been removed or mitigated.

-If an inspection has failed because of the work incomplete or non-compliant, this will be communicated to you via a memo, site instruction or an email.
+If an inspection has failed because the work is incomplete or non-compliant, this will be communicated to you.
 Another inspection will be required to inspect the remedial work.

 If building work is completed but not compliant, a Notice to Fix may be issued.
-A Notice to Fix is a formal notice issued by the Building Consent Authority (Council) advising that certain works have not been carried out in accordance with the Building Code.
+A Notice to Fix is a formal notice issued by the Building Consent Authority (Council) advising that certain works have not been carried out in accordance with the Building Act (Building Act 2004, s168 – 168).
 If a Notice to Fix is issued you are legally required to address the issues identified within the prescribed timeframe to prevent further enforcement action being taken.
 You have 28 days to comply with a Notice to Fix.
 Where there are serious health and safety risks, a shorter period of time may be stated.

 All Building Consents for new dwellings and existing building require that you install smoke alarms throughout the building.
 This will be checked during processing and inspections.
 The Building Code allows smoke alarms to be battery powered and not interconnected.
 However, they must have a ‘hush’ facility with a 60-second minimum duration and they should have a test facility (usually a button or switch) that is easily accessible.